 Common Toddler Self-Soothing Behaviors

-As children mature, they adopt different strategies and techniques that help them stay calm enough to sleep on their own.
+As children mature, they adopt different strategies and techniques that help them stay calm enough to sleep independently.
 These repetitive activities often seem funny and weird to uninformed adults.

 However, child therapists have revealed that these behaviors are basic signs of neural development.

 With her newly acquired self-soothing skills, she coped better in stressful situations.
 What’s more, she began sleeping for longer hours, and my blood pressure dropped to a healthier range.